yanggangthu/FVS_cython/README.md

 # II) STRUCTURE OF MODULE
 Related functions are stored in FVS.py and FVS_localsearch_10_cython.pyx.

-Core functions of finding a maximum sub topological ordering of a given graph (which is equivalent to identifying a minimum FVS) is written in FVS_localsearch_10_python.py.
+Core functions of finding a maximum sub topological ordering of a given graph (which is equivalent to identifying a minimum FVS) is written in FVS_localsearch_10_cython.pyx.
+This part is written in cython.

 FVS.py is a wrapper, that deals with graph input and identifies a near-minimum FVS by subtracting the nodes in the topological ordering from all the nodes.